Carp floats in your local tackle shop today will include a wide variety of dedicated carp fishing floats.

-They are not just for the commercial bagging puddles, but also for the proper heavyweights pursued eagerly by an ever-expanding army of specimen carp anglers.
+They're not just for the commercial bagging puddles, but also for the proper heavyweights pursued eagerly by an ever-expanding army of specimen carp anglers.

-You’ll still find the more traditional and more familiar floats, in the shape of straight wagglers and little pole dibbers, which still remain the choice patterns for presenting baits along the margins with minimum disturbance, for stalking those true heavyweight specimens.
+You’ll still find the more traditional and more familiar carp floats, in the shape of straight wagglers and little pole dibbers, which remain the choice patterns for presenting baits along the margins with minimum disturbance, for stalking those true heavyweight specimens.

-But there are also carp floats that you’d be forgiven for thinking are intended for pike fishing rather than for hauling smaller carp from densely stocked pools.
+But there are also carp fishing floats that you’d be forgiven for thinking are intended for pike fishing rather than for hauling smaller carp from densely stocked pools.

 Chunky, ultra buoyant pellet wagglers rarely featured among a matchman’s armoury a decade or so ago, but these are now commonplace.